jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 cover:
   image: /img/bypassing-att-fiber-gateway-featured.jpg

-aliases:
-- "/post/bypassing-att-fiber-gateway-on-udmp/"
+slug: "bypassing-att-fiber-gateway-on-udmp"

 ---

 The fundamental problem is:

 {{< notice info >}}
-AT&T does not allow you to remove their residential gateway, even if you'd rather use something better.
+AT&T does not allow you to remove their residential gateway, even if you'd prefer to use something better.
 {{< /notice >}}

-You must use AT&T's provided residential gateway, such as a NVG5x9, BGW210, or 5268AC, to authenticate to AT&T's fiber internet service.
+You must use AT&T's provided residential gateway, such as an NVG5x9, BGW210, or 5268AC, to authenticate to AT&T's fiber internet service.

-Considering AT&T's gateway handles all inbound and outbound traffic, it can cause problems if you're running another router gateway behind it.
-To prevent managing traffic twice, some AT&T gateways have a mode called IP passthrough.
-IP passthrough allows you to specify a different device to act as the WAN gateway and the original gateway forwards all traffic to it without interfering.
+Considering that AT&T's gateway handles all inbound and outbound traffic, it can cause problems if you run another router gateway behind it.
+Some AT&T gateways have a mode called "IP passthrough" to prevent managing traffic twice.
+IP passthrough allows you to specify a different device to act as the WAN gateway, and the original gateway forwards all traffic to it without interfering.
 Even with IP passthrough, you're limited by AT&T's gateway NAT table size and you *still* have an extra hop.

 {{< notice tip >}}
 Even with the NAT limitations, I would recommend using the IP passthrough mode as a first choice to bypass AT&T for most folks due to ease of setup.
 {{< /notice >}}

-To be honest, I haven't had a ton of issues using IP passthrough mode, but I couldn't resist downsizing my network devices and hacking on some hardware.
+To be honest, I haven't had many issues using IP passthrough mode, but I couldn't resist downsizing my network devices and hacking on some hardware.

 I've always been on the fence about "bypassing" AT&T's device because I didn't understand how I could revert if I got stuck.
-It turns out, the bulk of the work is prep.
-In fact, you can get to the very end and revert everything on the UDM Pro by running the following commands:
+It turns out that the bulk of the work is prep.
+You can get to the very end and revert everything on the UDM Pro by running the following commands:

 ```shell
 # stop the wpa_supplicant-udmpro container